andywillis/react-express-boilerplate/README.md

 ## Notes

+- Uses React v17.
+Too many packages have peer dependencies on v16 and 17 so this is the safest way to develop at the moment.
-Uses yarn workspaces to manage the packages.
+- Uses yarn workspaces to manage the packages.

 ## Licence